-- Continue coordination with UPRR on OCS and Signal design. - Continue coordination with stakeholders on the consistent warning time solution and advance location specific design. - Continue review of BBII work plans for upcoming construction activities. - Continue to progress design for PG&E interconnection towards 65%. - Continue coordination with PG&E on final design for PG&E infrastructure. - Continue design reviews and coordination with local jurisdictions. - Continue tree pruning and removals.
+- Continue conduit installations for signal and Wayside Power Cabinet units in Segment 2. - Continue coordination with UPRR on OCS and signal design. - Continue coordination with stakeholders on the CWT solution and advance location specific design. - Continue review of BBII work plans for upcoming construction activities. - Continue to progress design for PG&E interconnection towards 65%. - Continue coordination with PG&E on final design for PG&E infrastructure. - Continue design reviews and coordination with local jurisdictions. - Continue tree pruning and removals.